 I made the Say It Hard series of cards because I want to help people to be more open about their mental health struggles.
 I am bipolar and deal with anxiety and depression.
-I am open about it, but always find it surprising how stressful it is to bring up my own mental illness.
+I am open about it, but always find it surprising how stressful it is to broach the topic of my own mental illness.
 I recently admitted in a job interview that I struggle with my mental health and I ended up getting a job offer the next morning.
 I went on a podcast and blurted out that I’m bipolar.
 I believe it’s important to be open about mental health because these illnesses are real and they have a big impact on our ability to live our lives.
 We deserve love, support, and understanding.

 The Say It Hard for Depression card prompts users to describe the difficulty of attending an event when struggling with depression.
 If you’ve ever missed a gathering because you couldn’t get out of bed, couldn’t stand the thought of socializing, couldn’t possibly act like you’re ok, this card could help start a conversation rather than an argument.